pclubuiet/website/README.md

    **In case multiple people are working on the same issue, the Pull Request that is completed first shall be given** **the highest preference.
 The reviews will be on a first come first service basis.**

-10. Create a new branch and switch to it. (make sure you are on master before doing this).
+10. Create a new branch and switch to it (make sure you are on master before doing this).
     ```
     git branch mybranch
     git checkout mybranch
     ```
     'mybranch' can be replaced by your preferred name for the branch.
-    The above to commands are equivalent to the following
+    The above two commands are equivalent to the following
     ```
     git checkout -b mybranch
     ```